ZervoTheProtogen/Windows10Activator/README.md

 Using a release is pretty straight forward, just download a release, extract it and launch the file called Windows10Activator.exe.

 Building a release is also pretty simple.
 Just use a python exe compiler of your choice (i used [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe)).
 Make sure to include the icon and the activate.bat file.
+I suggest converting the batch file to exe as well.
+I used 'Bat To Exe Converter v3.2', sadly the official source is no longer available.
 I will provide more detailed instructions in the future but if you run into any issues before then feel free to open a new issue or contact me.

 ## Contributing